-- The X-Identity Assertion is valuable and must be protected against confidentiality risks.
+The X-Identity Assertion is valuable and must be protected against confidentiality risks.
 In some Profiles (e.g., XDS), there is already an inherited requirement to group with ATNA Secure Node or Secure Application Actor.
 This grouping forces the network transactions to utilize mutually authenticated and encrypted TLS or equivalent.
 This is leveraged by XUA to support the protection of the X-User Assertion to some risks to confidentiality and integrity.
-When ATNA

-Secure Node or Secure Application grouping is not required, there will need to be some other - 3435 Secure Node or Secure Application grouping is not required, there will need to be some other mechanism to protect the Provide X-User Assertion.
+When ATNA Secure Node or Secure Application grouping is not required, there will need to be some other mechanism to protect the Provide X-User Assertion.